Kmaina32/Ubuntu-Academy-/markdown_files/PITCH_DECK.md

 - **Headline:** To become the leading platform for technology education in East Africa.
 - **Long-term Goal:** To empower a generation of African innovators and leaders who will build the future with A.I.
-- **Closing Image:** A diverse group of smiling, successful Akili graduates.
+- **Closing Image:** A diverse group of smiling, successful graduates.
 - **Contact Info:** [Your Email], [Website URL]